The Difference Between Dementia and Alzheimer’s

 The symptoms of Alzheimer’s disease specifically begin after the age of 60.
 If a person’s symptoms of dementia appear before the age of around 75 years, dementia life expectancy may include another 7–10 years after the diagnosis.
 However, if symptoms occur when a person is aged 90 years or older, their life expectancy is closer to 3 years.

 Does dementia get worse fast?

 Once it arises, dementia progresses steadily over time.
-The following factors can negatively impact the rate of disease progression:
+Factors that can negatively impact the rate of disease progression include:

-- The onset of symptoms before the age of 65 years may lead to faster progress
+- The onset of symptoms before the age of 65 may lead to faster progress.

 How does Alzheimer's start?